kyma-project/cli/README.md

 # Kyma CLI

 > [!WARNING]
 > The Kyma CLI version `v2`, with all commands available within this version, is deprecated.
-We've started designing the `v3` commands that will be first released within the `alpha` command group.
-> Read more about the decision [here](https://github.com/kyma-project/community/issues/872).

-Kyma CLI is a command line tool which supports [Kyma](https://github.com/kyma-project/kyma) users.
+Please start using alpha commands available as part of `v3` and please contribute with usecase ideas and general feedback.

+Kyma CLI is a command-line interface tool designed to simplify the use of [Kyma](https://github.com/kyma-project/kyma) for Application Developers.
+It helps with managing Kyma modules and deploying simple applications, automates complex tasks with simple commands accelerating development cycles.

 ## Install